ddiss/lioness/readme.md

 Functionality to initialize and unlock the dm-crypt storage area has not yet been finalized.
 In addition to that, there is a long list of desired features:
-- store salt in GPT uuid(?)
+- store salt in GPT uuid: done, although logic needs to come out of bootloader
-- mkfs.btrfs dm-crypt area
+- mkfs.btrfs dm-crypt area: done
-- mkfs.exfat file-on-btrfs
+- mkfs.exfat file-on-btrfs: done
-- on open: handle snapshots (reflink file)
+- on open: handle snapshots (reflink file): done, but can't use snaps yet
-- expose file-on-btrfs via USB
+- expose file-on-btrfs via USB: done
 - raw dm-crypt option for those who don't want thin provisioning / snapshots
-- FIDO2 / webauthn using softfido or an alternative
+- FIDO2 / webauthn using openSK
 - OS image update from static website
 - test, test, test!
 - support for other boards